beckettloose/.nvim/README.md

     - `theprimeagen/vim-be-good`: Simple mini-games for practicing vim motions
     - `folke/which-key.nvim`: Shows available keybinds as you type them.
 Not the most useful for nvim experts, but great for beginners or when you decide to revamp all of your keybindings and can't remember any of them
     - `andrewferrier/wrapping.nvim`: Dynamically switch between soft and hard line wrapping
-    - `folke/zen-mode.nvim`: Simplify your view and remove distractions